Edgar Wright: Personal life

-Wright has stated in The Film That Changed My Life that the film that most influenced him was John Landis's An American Werewolf in London.
-Wright also mentioned Sam Raimi's Evil Dead II and the Coen brothers' Raising Arizona as films that made him want to be a director.
-When he met Raimi and told him so, Raimi joked to him, "Don't say that, you make me feel old."
+From 2008 to 2013, Wright dated American actress Anna Kendrick, whom he met while filming Scott Pilgrim vs. the World.

 In December 2007, Wright began guest programming at Repertory theatre the New Beverly Cinema following a sold-out screening of his films.
 He curated a two-week series of his favourite films dubbed "The Wright Stuff", hosting interviews with filmmakers and performers for each screening.
 The festival concluded with a double-bill of Evil Dead II and Raising Arizona.
-Wright returned for additional "The Wright Stuff" events in January 2011 and December 2011, the third series consisting of films Wright had been recommended by friends Bill Hader, Daniel Waters, Quentin Tarantino, Judd Apatow, Joss Whedon, John Landis and Joe Dante, but had never seen before.
+Wright returned for additional "The Wright Stuff" events in January 2011 and December 2011, the third series consisting of films that had been recommended to Wright by friends Bill Hader, Daniel Waters, Quentin Tarantino, Judd Apatow, Joss Whedon, John Landis and Joe Dante, but that he had never seen.
 Wright's attempt to narrow the list based on public comment from visitors to his blog "produced another thousand suggestions."
 In August 2013, Wright programmed an additional double-feature series at the theater, "The World's End is Nigh", consisting of 12 movies that he called "stepping stones to our new movie" The World's End.

-Wright is a friend of fellow director Garth Jennings, and has made cameos in all of Jennings' films.
-Jennings himself had cameos in Shaun of the Dead, Hot Fuzz and The World's End.
+Wright has made cameos in every film by his friend Garth Jennings.
+Jennings made cameos in Shaun of the Dead, Hot Fuzz and The World's End.